What if I told you that your body may be as good as it gets? Right now? Today?

 We could complain through our thirties and into our forties and on, bemoaning how our bodies are abandoning the tone, glow, and elasticity of youth.
 Or we could be thankful for what we had, knowing that today we are looking our best.

-Or, I said to my friends, we will be here ten years from now complaining how our thirty some bodies were so superior to our forty some bodies.
+I said to my friends, she said, are we going to be here ten years from now complaining how our thirty some bodies were so superior to our forty some bodies.
 And guess what?
 We didn’t even appreciate them the way we should have.
 Because like it or now, we are all aging and getting one day closer to checkout.